-Another phytonutrient found in the watermelon is the amino acid citrulline, which converts to the amino acid arginine.
+Citrulline is a valuable amino acid that converts to the amino acid arginine.
 These amino acids promote blood flow, leading to cardiovascular health, improved circulation, and according to research at Texas A&M University, erectile dysfunction improvement (you'd probably have to eat a lot of the fruit to get a Viagra-like effect, though).

 Here are the nutrition facts for the watermelon, according to the U.S. Food and Drug Administration, which regulates food labeling through the National Labeling and Education Act:

 Amount per serving (and %DV*) *Percent Daily Values (%DV) are based on a 2,000 calorie diet.